ABI-Software/scaffoldmaker/docs/scaffolds/stomach.rst

 The geometric ``coordinates`` field gives an approximate, idealized representation of the stomach shape for the species, which is intended to be fitted to actual data for a specimen.

-The ``split coordinates`` follows the geometric field but provides continuous derivatives for nodes on the margin between the dorsal and ventral stomach (the boundary where stomach specimens are usually dissected into halves for imaging purposes).
+The ``split coordinates`` follows the geometric field but provides disconnected and duplicated derivatives for nodes on the margin between the dorsal and ventral stomach (the boundary where stomach specimens are usually dissected into halves for imaging purposes).
 This field is intended for fitting data obtained from the dorsal or ventral stomach.

 The material coordinates field ``stomach coordinates`` defines a highly idealized coordinate system to give permanent locations for embedding structures in the stomach.
 It is defined by a pill-shaped structure with an inlet cylindrical